nuhb008/RealEstateprediction/README.md

 ## Customization

 - **Dataset**:
-  Replace `real_estate_data.csv` with your dataset and update the preprocessing logic in `utils.py` accordingly.
+  Replace `Bengaluru_house_data.csv` with your dataset and update the preprocessing logic in `utils.py` accordingly.

 - **Model**:
   Experiment with different machine learning algorithms or hyperparameters to improve accuracy.